-Psychosocial counselling is an umbrella term.
-It refers to formal and informal processes of professional communication, which focus on promoting and strengthening people’s personal and social resources.
+Psychosocial counselling includes both formal and informal processes of professional communication, which focus on promoting and strengthening people’s personal and social resources.

 The study programme teaches you competences for various areas: counselling for clients of any age as well as their relatives or even work in counselling research.

 It aims at all professional fields which include psychosocial counselling, e.g.

 - institutions which provide explicit or implicit counselling services (e.g. open childhood and youth work, counselling for parents, work with older people)

 - counselling in cooperation with families in family centres and family education centres, day care for children, all-day schools and in the context of open childhood and youth work

 - psychosocial counselling services